bec-archer/SR80-Manuals/user-manual.md

 Two banners can show up:

-- **"No customer linked to this job — Tap to link a customer"** — the job exists but has no customer attached.
+- **"No customer linked to this job — Tap to link a customer"** — the job exists but has no customer **and** no company attached.
 Tap the banner to open the customer picker and select the right customer; the banner disappears once the link is saved.
 Until you fix this, the job won't appear when you search by customer name.
+(Company-only jobs — where you intentionally created the work order with just a company and no individual customer — won't show this banner.)
 - **"Items failed to load — Pull down to refresh"** — the items are on the server, but the app couldn't load them this time.
 Pull down on the screen to refresh; the items should appear.
 If they don't, your connection is probably still spotty — wait a moment and try again, or move closer to the access point.

 Drafts never show these banners — incomplete data is expected while a draft is being filled in.
 The banners only appear on finalized work orders, where every job is supposed to have a customer and items.